 What is cannabis?

-- Cannabis is a psychoactive substance produced from the dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).
+Cannabis is a plant with psychoactive properties that produces dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).

-- Cannabis can be refined to other forms such as oils, concentrates or resins.
+Cannabis can be refined to other forms such as oils, extracts or resins.

 After alcohol, cannabis is the most widely used psychoactive substance in Canada.